tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Accordingly, endpoints that enable EKU MUST disable resumption using PSKs established via the NewSessionTicket mechanism.

-# Post-Quantum Cryptography Considerations
+# Post-Quantum Cryptography Considerations {#pqc-cons}

-Hybrid key exchange refers to the simultaneous use of multiple key exchange algorithms, with the resulting shared secret derived by combining the outputs of each.
-The goal of this approach is to maintain security even if all but one of the component algorithms are later found to be vulnerable.
+The shared secret used by the Extended Key Update mechanism is derived according to the negotiated key exchange method.
+As a result, this specification supports the same classes of key establishment mechanisms as TLS itself, including traditional Diffie-Hellman-based key exchanges, post-quantum key encapsulation mechanisms (KEMs), and hybrid combinations thereof.

-The transition to post-quantum cryptography has motivated the adoption of hybrid key exchanges in TLS, as described in
+In the base TLS protocol, the shared secret is typically established using (EC)DHE (see {{Section 7.4 of TLS}}).
+Recent extensions have introduced support for post-quantum and hybrid key establishment mechanisms to facilitate the transition to post-quantum cryptography.
+The rationale for this transition and the associated terminology are discussed in {{RFC9958}} and {{RFC9794}}, respectively.

-{{?TLS-HYBRID=I-D.ietf-tls-hybrid-design}}.
-Specific hybrid groups have been registered in {{?TLS-ECDHE-MLKEM=I-D.ietf-tls-ecdhe-mlkem}}.
+For hybrid mechanisms such as SecP256r1MLKEM768, defined in {{I-D.ietf-tls-ecdhe-mlkem}}, the shared secret is derived by combining the outputs of the constituent algorithms;
-When hybrid key exchange is used, the `key_exchange` field of each `KeyShareEntry` in the initial handshake is formed by concatenating the `key_exchange` fields of the constituent algorithms.
-This same approach is reused during the Extended Key Update, when new key shares are exchanged.
+specifically, it is the concatenation of the ECDHE and ML-KEM shared secrets.
+For ML-KEM-only key exchange, as defined in {{I-D.ietf-tls-mlkem}}, the ML-KEM shared secret is provided directly to the TLS key schedule in place of the (EC)DHE shared secret.

-{{?TLS-MLKEM=I-D.ietf-tls-mlkem}} registers the lattice-based ML-KEM algorithm and its variants, such as ML-KEM-512, ML-KEM-768 and ML-KEM-1024.
-The KEM encapsulation key or KEM ciphertext is represented as a 'KeyShareEntry' field.
-This same approach is reused during the Extended Key Update, when new key shares are exchanged.
+The Extended Key Update protocol reuses the key exchange representation defined by the negotiated mechanism.
+Consequently, the exchange of fresh key shares during an Extended Key Update follows the same encoding and shared-secret derivation rules as the corresponding TLS handshake.

 # SSLKEYLOGFILE Update